-Medicare Advantage (Part C) is a popular Medicare option for beneficiaries who want all their Medicare coverage options under one plan.
+Medicare Advantage (Part C) is a popular option for beneficiaries who want all their Medicare coverage options under one plan.
 There are many types of Medicare Advantage plans, including Health Maintenance Organizations (HMOs) and Preferred Provider Organizations (PPOs).

 Both HMO and PPO plans rely on using in-network providers.
 However, PPO plans offer flexibility by covering out-of-network providers at a higher cost.
 There also may be some differences in availability, coverage, and costs between the two types of plans.

-In this article, we will explore the differences between Medicare Advantage PPO and HMO plans and how to determine which type of plan might be best for your needs.
+In this article, we explore the differences between Medicare Advantage HMO and PPO plans and how to determine which type of plan might be best for your needs.

-Medicare Advantage PPO plans offer some provider flexibility for those who need it, though at a higher cost.
+Medicare Advantage PPO plans offer some provider flexibility for those who need it, but at a higher cost.

 PPO plans cover both in-network and out-of-network providers, doctors, and hospitals.
 You will pay less for services from in-network providers and more for services from out-of-network providers.
 Under a PPO plan, choosing a primary care physician (PCP) is not required and neither is a referral for specialist visits.